Mass to Mole Conversions

 Let's say you want to determine the number of moles in a 56.83 g piece of aluminum.

-To solve this problem, you can apply a simple formula, , where n is the number of moles, m is the mass, and M is the molar mass.
+To solve this problem, you can apply a simple formula,

 You can find the molar mass of aluminum in a periodic table and substitute it into the mole formula along with the given mass.